zeyap/legacy-personal-website/_posts/2015-07-30-Redesigning-Gestures.markdown

 **Is body gesture interaction *natural* at all?**

-Gestures in HCI at present are unnatural and are difficult to learn and memorize, according to our direct experience of playing Kinect games for a whole week, observations and literature review.
+<p>Gestures in HCI at present are unnatural and are difficult to learn and memorize, according to our direct experience of playing Kinect games for a whole week, observations and literature review.</p>

-The bad compatibility between gestures and commands can be an issue since its design process.
-The distinct mental models of interactions between users and designers separate their gesture preferences and result in user unfriendly gesture design.
+<p>The bad compatibility between gestures and commands can be an issue since its design process.
+The distinct mental models of interactions between users and designers separate their gesture preferences and result in user unfriendly gesture design.</p>

  <h2>Procedure</h2>